clinical-biomarkers/biomarker-backend-api/load/README.md

 ## Loading

-All the files in the merged directory will be loaded into the biomarker collection.
+The `load_data.py` script will load all the files in the merged directory into the biomarker collection.
 All the files remaining in the collision directory will be loaded into the unreviewed collection.